varnish/Varnish-Cache/doc/sphinx/users-guide/running.rst

-This section is about starting, running, and stopping Varnish, about command line flags and options, communicating with the running Varnish processes, configuring storage and sockets and, and about securing and protecting Varnish against attacks.
+This section is about starting, running, and stopping Varnish, about command line flags and options, communicating with the running Varnish processes, configuring storage and sockets, and about securing and protecting Varnish against attacks.

 .. toctree::